armandvanhelsync/very-simple-contact-form/readme.txt

 == Screenshots ==
-1. Very Simple Contact Form in frontend of your website.
+1. Very Simple Contact Form in frontend of your website (using Twenty Twelve theme).

 == OTHER NOTES ==
 I only added minimum styling (css), so this form will use most of it from your own theme.
 Of course you can add your own styling in plugins stylesheet 'vscf_style'.

-This plugin is translation-ready (Dutch translation included).
+This plugin is translation-ready (Dutch, German and French translation included).
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/

 == CREDITS ==
 Without the WordPress codex and help from the WordPress community I was not able to develop my theme, so: thank you!

-Also I want to thank Abraham Nelson for his help with validation and sanitization.
+Also I want to thank Abraham Nelson for his help with validation and sanitization and Curlybracket for German and French translation.

 I used this script for developing the Very Simple Contact Form: http://wp.tutsplus.com/tutorials/creative-coding/creating-a-simple-contact-form-for-simple-needs/